ryanwelcher/create-block-multple-blocks-template/README.md

 # multiple-blocks-template

 This template will scaffold a plugin that is set up for registering multiple blocks in a single plugin create using the [`@wordpress/create-block`](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/) tool.

 ## Usage

 Run the following in the terminal of your choice:

 `npx @wordpress/create-block example-plugin --template @ryanwelcher/multiple-blocks-template`

 The name of the plugin ( example-plugin in the example above) is used as both the name of the plugin and the name of the block being created.
 This is due to the current `@wordpress/create-block` tool expecting a single block per plugin.

+Once plugin installation is complete, you will need to install [Glob]('https://www.npmjs.com/package/glob') as a dev dependancy. you can do that by running the following command.

+`npm i glob`

+then run the start script again.

+`npm run start`

 ## Structure